Mississauga IceDogs: Uniforms and logos

 The IceDogs' colours are red, white, black and silver.
 The logo is styled after Don Cherry's pet bull terrier named Blue.
 It shows a snarling dog overtop of the IceDogs name with a maple leaf in the background.
-The original logo (inset right) looked like a roboticized dog with red eyes in front of a big letter "M" with a maple leaf in the corner.
+The original logo (inset right) looked like an ice crystalized dog with red eyes in front of a big letter "M" with a maple leaf in the corner.
 The logo was redesigned after their 5th season with the change in ownership.